 Funding and members

-Who are the World Economic Forum's members?
+Who are the World Economic Forum's members and partners?

 Why become a member of the World Economic Forum?